clinical-meteor/cookbook/cookbook/dependencies.md

 =========================================
 #### Getting 3rd-party-library.js to work with Meteor

 Getting 3rd party libraries used to be a lot harder with the older Spark opt-out rendering model.
 Nowdays, with Blaze's opt-in model, things are much easier.
+But the order-of-sequence is decidedly non-linear and can be quite confusing at first.
+The following example shows how to wrap a third-party table-sorting library in a reactive Tracking object.
+The Blaze template renders a table of posts from the Posts collection, and the Tracker object reruns the tablesorter() function whenever new data arrives to the minimongo cursor.
+The end result being that, as data is received from the server, the client will update the table and sort it with our 3rd part library.

-1. Add your code to a Template.foo.rendered block
+**Note:  the non-sequential ordering here (4,3,1,2,5,6,7) is correct.
+Follow the steps in order...
+1,2,3,4,5,6,7 to follow how this gets parsed.
+Be mindful of steps three and four, which are particularly tricky, as step 4 is what is known as a side-effect.
+If it doesn't make sense, reread and study it until it does.

     ```js
     Session.setDefault('receivedData', null);

-    Template.fooPage.helpers({
+    Template.postsTablePage.helpers({
-      customersList: function(){
+      postsList: function(){
         // step 4:  everything within the customersList gets rerun
         // which causes another session variable to be set
         Session.set('receivedData', new Date());

         // step 3:  minimongo receives data and sets the functions referencing the reactive
         // CustomersAccount cursor as being invalidated, which causes them to rerun
-        return CustomerAccounts.find();
+        return Posts.find();
       },
       rendered: function(){
         // step 1:  the rendered function is a singleton and only gets run once
         // which is where we create our table using our third party library
-        $('#exampleTable').tablesorter();
+        $('#postsTable').tablesorter();

         // setp 2:  in the singleton, we're going to opt-into some reactive dependency
         // which will continue after the singleton finishes
-        Deps.autorun(function(){
+        Tracker.autorun(function(){
           // step 5:  the reacitve receivedData session variable is updated, causing the functions
           // referencing it to become invalidated, and for them to be rerun as well
           console.log(Session.get('receivedData'))